mtmoschella/priors/README.md

 # priors
-This is some code I hacked for implementing priors in emcee and pymultinest
+This is some code I hacked for implementing priors in emcee and pymultinest.

+Supports the following classes for use: `FlatPrior`, `GaussianPrior`, and `LogNormalPrior`

 The basic use is as follows